Pediatric Residency Program Frequently Asked Questions

 Are you a small, medium or large program?

-We are a medium to large-sized program with 72 categorical pediatric residents, 24 internal medicine/pediatric residents, and two preliminary pediatric residents.
+We are a medium to large-sized program with 72 categorical pediatric residents, 24 internal medicine/pediatric residents, six pediatric/child neurology residents, and one preliminary pediatric resident.

 What careers do your residents choose after training?

 It varies from year to year.
-Approximately 50% of our graduating residents pursued subspecialty fellowships in 2010.
-Our residents are known for being well trained and we have placed many residents into the fellowships of their choice.
-In 2011, we had more residents entering general pediatrics, including general academic pediatrics, primary care, and the growing field of urgent care, and hospitalist medicine.
+Each year about half of our graduating residents pursue subspecialty fellowships.
+Our residents are known for being well trained, and we have placed many residents into the fellowships of their choice.
+The rest of our residents entered general pediatrics, including general academic pediatrics, primary care, the growing field of urgent care, and hospitalist medicine.
+(Please see our resident life page for more detailed information)

 What research opportunities exist?

 Although we do not require a research project to graduate from our program, many of our residents participate in research during their residency.
-We are extremely proud of the incredible research being performed by our residents.
 Please see our research page for ongoing projects.
+See more about our new Children’s Research Institute.

 Can I see an example contract?